- I’ll be running my first self-care workshop for writers July 26 in Melbourne.

-- Four of my columns are featured in Frankie Magazine’s new anthology Something To Say.
+- Four of my columns are featured in Frankie Magazine’s anthology Something To Say.

-- A piece I wrote will be in the new book Letter To My Teenage Self published by Affirm.
+- A piece I wrote was featured in the book Letter To My Teenage Self published by Affirm.
 It’s been collated by a 13 year old Melbourne schoolgirl to confront bullying.
 It includes contributors such as Maggie Beer, Peter Alexander and Kate Ceberano.
 Icecream, PJ’s & Bedroom Eyes.

 - I also have a Funemployed related piece included in Copyfight, released last year.

 - Funemployed was nominated for the Most Underrated Book award.
 (It’s a thing.)
 I presented Funemployed: The Sequel at last year’s Bigsound feat.
 Jen Cloher in scintillating form.

 - Crazy Bastards was nominated for Best Performance at the Online Video Awards & an AWGIE in the ‘Drama or Comedy’ category.

 - My ditty ‘I Hate Myself’ was recently featured on RN’s Earshot during mental health week.
 Still got it.

 - Here’s a clip of my Ode to Melbourne inspired by a John Bracks painting at the NGV.

 - Funemployed LP is out on Bandcamp and iTunes.
 You can hear the RN Podcasts.

 - I recently appeared at Margaret River Writers Festival, Music NT’s Intune conference and the Smith Family’s ‘We Mind Be Kind’ anti-bullying campaign in Tasmania.